 Coded Video Sequence: A sequence of bits that consists of a series of coded frames and any associated metadata (required for decoder and rendering initialization) and conforms to a specific video encoding format and aligns with a certain Operation Point, as defined in this document.
 Such coded video sequence (CVS) has no decoding dependency on any other prior CVS and consists, in decoding order, of information specifying the characteristics or format of the encoded video data, a single intra random access coded frame followed by zero or more dependent, on the intra random access coded frame, coded frames, and a series of associated coded metadata.

+Elementary Stream: One or more Coded Video Sequences that conform to a specific video encoding format and aligns with a certain Operation Point.

 Hero Eye: The default eye in a stereo (stereoscopic) video pair, often determined by tags set by the cameras used to capture the video.